zitansmail/CBIR-New-Search-Engine-Approach/README.md

 ###  Evaluation

-CBIR system retrieves images based on __feature similarity__
+CBIR system retrieves images based on __feature similarity__ we have evaluated our CBIR system using the Cored-1K dataset with the same ten aforementioned classes; then, the precision and recall metrics are computed for each category, individually and overall.
+These metrics are calculated based on the top 20 images retrieved.
+Table below shows the findings results.

 Category | Precision (%) | Recall (%)
 --- | --- | ---